SciVal Research Profiles (Formerly Collexis Research Profiles)

 - SciVal Funding – how to get started with this powerful tool

 - Training by task – select the task you want to perform and you will be shown ways to accomplish that task.

 Collaboration Success Wizard

 The Collaboration Success Wizard is an on-line diagnostic survey for geographically distributed collaborations.
 The survey probes factors that may strengthen or weaken the collaboration.
 The Wizard provides both personal and project-level reports to help build successful and productive collaborative projects.
-For more details and an application - click here.
+Click here for more details and an application for the Collaboration Success Wizard.

 Team Science Toolkit

 Developed by the National Cancer Institute’s (NCI) Science of Team Science (SciTS) team, the Team Science Toolkit is an interactive website, based on a wiki platform, where visitors can freely upload and download publicly available resources for the study and praxis of team science.
 Examples include measures and instruments to study team science, bibliographic entries, publications, and tools to support and facilitate team science approaches.
 The Toolkit also offers a number of ways to connect with colleagues.
-For more details about the Team Science Toolkit - click here.
+Click here for more details about the Team Science Toolkit.

 Researchers who have questions about any of the collaboration tools can contact the IIMS office at